The pressures are real, but MBA salaries are measurably high. In some cases, they are incredibly high.

 The obligation American schools have to post CoA, doesn’t mean they use a standardised calculation.

 Tuition is the only universal line item across different schools, as a quick look at a couple of published CoA tables will tell you.
+The CoA is just an estimated cost of an MBA in the USA for international students, including the tuition, accommodation, and other expenses.

 Mandatory fees: $3,847